Two Noida schools shut after coronavirus scare

 Godrej Properties to buy 26 acres in central Delhi for Rs 1,359 crore

-Delhi HC seeks Centre, CBI response on PIL for probe into Gargi college molestation incident
+Delhi HC issues notice to Centre, others on plea seeking CBI probe in Gargi college incident